pyeventsourcing/eventsourcing/README.md

 ## Usage

-Start by defining a domain entity, and give it some domain events.
-The entity's constructor should accept a "created" event, from which it initializes its variables.
+Start by defining a domain entity.
+The entity's constructor should accept the values it needs to initialize its variables.

-Define a mutator that can change the state of the entity according to the domain events.
-The mutator must handle all of the entity's events.
-The mutator must handle the "created" event by instantiating the entity class with the event.

-In the example below, an Example entity has a Created and inherits a Discarded event.
+In the example below, an Example entity inherits a Created a Discarded event.
 The Example's constructor method accepts Created events.
-The mutator can handle both the Created and the Discarded events.

     from eventsourcing.domain.model.entity import EventSourcedEntity
     from eventsourcing.domain.model.events import publish

     class Example(EventSourcedEntity):

-        class Created(EventSourcedEntity.Created):

-            @property
-            def a(self):
-                return self.__dict__['a']

-            @property
-            def b(self):
-                return self.__dict__['b']

-        def __init__(self, event):
+        def __init__(self, a, b, **kwargs):
-            super().__init__(event)
+            super().__init__(**kwargs)
-            self.a = event.a
+            self.a = a
-            self.b = event.b
+            self.b = b

-        @staticmethod
-        def mutator(self=None, event=None):
-            event_type = type(event)
-            if event_type == Example.Created:
-                assert self is None, self
-                self = Example(event)
-                self._increment_version()
-                return self
-            elif event_type == Example.Discarded:
-                self._validate_originator(event)
-                self._is_discarded = True
-                self._increment_version()
-                return None
-            else:
-                raise NotImplementedError(repr(event_type))

 Next, define a factory method that returns new entity instances.
-Rather than directly constructing the entity object instance, it should firstly instantiate the "created" event, and then call the mutator to obtain an entity object instance.
-The factory method then publishes the "created" event (for example, so that it might be saved into the event store by the persistence subscriber, and then returns the entity to the caller.
+Rather than directly constructing the entity object instance, it should firstly instantiate a "created" domain event, and then call the mutator to obtain an entity object instance.
+The factory method then publishes the "created" event (for example, so that it might be saved into the event store by the persistence subscriber) and returns the entity to the caller.

 In the example below, the factory method is a module level function which firstly instantiates the Example's Created event.
 The example mutator is invoked, which returns an entity object instance.
 The event is